-Headed into the world of outside-the-home child care for your vegbaby and a little nervous about it?
-Don’t worry, I’ve got you covered.
+Heading into the world of daycare with a vegan kid is challenging, but not impossible.
 Here’s what you need to know as you check out your options.

 Yesterday, I was in a moderate guilt-rage-panic because I was abruptly informed that the allergen policy at my son’s daycare was a bit stricter than I had thought for the previous year, and apparently I had been misinformed, thinking that peanuts were the only item not allowed.